Emad-H/Physical-Verification-using-SKY130/README.md

 ![ ](Day5/5-70.png)

-Since the netlist being compared here is a verilog code, and no schematic capture exists, we can't view a schematic in Xsche.
+Since the netlist being compared here is a verilog code, and no schematic capture exists, we can't view a schematic in Xschem.
 The process here is to directly compare the layout netlist with the verilog.
 Below is the verilog code for the same.

 ![ ](Day5/5-71.png)